-With more than 125 degree and certificate programs, plus extensive training and technical programs, TJC is the best first step for any student, whether they plan to transfer to a four-year institution or gain the skills they need to go directly into the workforce.
-When students step onto the 137-acre campus, they are immediately part of the TJC experience, which includes rigorous academics, 60 national championships in athletics; stellar fine and performing arts programs; modern residential facilities; and organizations and clubs that reflect student diversity.
-Additionally, dual credit enrollment programs and early college high schools are offered in partnership with area high schools.
-More than 2,600 high school students are earning college credit each year while in high school because of dual enrollment opportunities at TJC.
+Offering more than 130 degree and certificate programs, TJC is the best first step for any student, whether they plan to transfer to a four-year institution or gain the skills they need to go directly into the workforce.
+Its 145-acre campus immediately immerses students in the TJC experience, which includes: rigorous academics, 61 national championships in athletics; stellar fine and performing arts programs; modern residential facilities; and organizations and clubs that reflect student diversity.